reahl/reahl/reahl-doc/doc/tutorial/schemaevolution.rst

 include `added_date` at first.
 A new schema will be needed when the actual `added_date` is uncommented.

+The example migration is quite elementary so the default sqlite database can be used to illustrate the concept.

 .. literalinclude:: ../../reahl/doc/examples/tutorial/migrationexamplebootstrap/migrationexamplebootstrap.py
    :pyobject: Address